FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Simulation Results and Analysis

-\item {\em FedVQCS:} FedVQCS is the proposed FL framework summarized in {\bf Procedure~\ref{alg:FedVQCS}} when the vector quantizer design in Sec.~\ref{Sec:VQDesign} and the parameter optimization in Sec.~\ref{Sec:Param} are adopted with $\mathcal{R}^{\rm c}=\big\{1.5 + 0.25r: r\in\{0,1,\ldots,6\} \big\}$.
-The EM-GAMP algorithm in \cite{FedQCS} is employed as a sparse signal recovery algorithm during the global block update reconstruction.
+\item {\em FedVQCS:} {FedVQCS is the proposed FL framework summarized in {\bf Procedure~\ref{alg:FedVQCS}}.
+In this framework, the vector quantizer in Sec.~\ref{Sec:VQDesign} is adopted.
+The parameters of FedVQCS are optimized as described in Sec.~\ref{Sec:Param} when the candidate set is $\mathcal{R}^{\rm c} = \big\{1.5 + 0.25r: r\in\{0,1,\ldots,6\}\big\}$.
+To be specific, the optimal dimensionality reduction ratio $R_k^\star$ is chosen among $\mathcal{R}^{\rm c}$ according to the criterion in \eqref{eq:Prob_SRQ2}, while the optimal quantization bit $Q_k^\star$ and the optimal sparsity level $S_k^\star$ are determined from \eqref{eq:Q} and \eqref{eq:S_2}, respectively.} The EM-GAMP algorithm in \cite{FedQCS} is employed as a sparse signal recovery algorithm during the global block update reconstruction.
 The dimension of a subvector for vector quantization is set to be the largest integer, $L$, such that $L2^{Q_{\rm s}^\star} \leq 2^{15}$, where $Q_{\rm s}^\star$ is the optimal number of shape quantization bits.

-\item {\em ScalarQCS:} ScalarQCS is the communication-efficient FL framework developed in \cite{FedQCS} when $Q_k=1$, $R_k = 1/C_k$, and $S_k=S_k^\star(R_k)$.
+\item {\em ScalarQCS:} ScalarQCS is the communication-efficient FL framework developed in \cite{FedQCS} when $Q_k=2$, $R_k = 2/C_k$, and $S_k=\max\big(1,S_k^\star(R_k)\big)$.
 The {\em aggregate-and-estimate} strategy in \cite{FedQCS} is adopted for the global block update reconstruction.

 \item {\em HighVQ:} HighVQ is the communication-efficient FL framework developed in \cite{Du:20} when $Q_k=C_k$.
 The dimension of each partition for vector quantization is set to be the largest integer, $L$, such that $L2^{C_k L} \leq 2^{15}$ for device $k$.